imAIgene-Dream3D/BEHAV3D/README.md

 This creates a python environment and installes required packages Use the code below [env_mac.yml](./env_mac.yml) or [env_windows.yml](./env_windows.yml) dependent on what operating system you are on

+You might get asked to confirm changes in the terminal, so just type Y for *yes*

 *Mac install*:
 In the terminal copy paste and enter the following: